What to blog about…

 I love Jenny’s blog so much because it is purely a list post blog.
 I’m amazed by her level of dedication to providing huge list posts in different lifestyle categories.

-With a lifestyle blog, you can use this method of what to blog about to help you increase website traffic and then when you reach 25,000 sessions, you can apply to Meadiavine.
+With a lifestyle blog, you can use this method of blogging ideas to help you grow website traffic and then when you reach 50,000 sessions, you can apply to Meadiavine.
 This is an ad publishing platform.

 This is what I do for Smart Mom Ideas to make money.

-Finding What to Blog About With a Niche Blog
+What Topics to Write About With a Niche Blog

 What if you have a niche blog?
 What do you blog about?
+What topics to write about when you only have one topic?
 Niche blogs are fun and I love niche blogs.
 Niche blogs focus on a core topic and core audience.

 For example, my Elna Cain blog focusses on freelance writing for freelance writers!